 - Spray a jumbo muffin tin with nonstick spray.
 Then, place a biscuit in the bottom of each tin.

 - Gently pull the biscuit from side to side to make it more “cup” like.

-- Place two medium ice cream scoops of the casserole on top of each biscuit.
+- Place a large ice cream scoop of the casserole on top of each biscuit.